sigmer/portaldocs/portal-sdk/generated/design-patterns-controls-PricingControl.md

 <a name="best-practices-don-t"></a>
 #### Don&#39;t

 * Don't use the PricingControl if the pricing selection is a simple choice among a few options.
-Consider DropDown, RadioButtons or OptionsGroup for simple pricing choices.
+Consider DropDown or RadioButtons for simple pricing choices.